How to Avoid Falling into the Debt Trap

 3.1 Create and Stick to a Budget

-A realistic budget helps track expenses, control spending, and prioritize savings.
-The 50/30/20 rule is an effective budgeting method:
+A clear budget helps track expenses, control spending, and prioritize savings.
+The 50/30/20 rule is a simple budgeting method:

 • 50% Needs: Rent, utilities, groceries.